Awesome Breweries and Cideries in Prince Edward County

 The iconic van is great for photos – bravo marketing, Parsons!

 Overall, we liked Parsons for the food, the beer, and the social atmosphere.
-We can definitely see why some might NOT love it and opt for a smaller operation in the County and to each their own.
+We can definitely see why some might not love it and opt for a smaller operation in the County and to each their own.
 We’ll be back for sure.
-You can learn all about visiting Parsons here.

 Lake on the Mountain Brewing Company